ChillerDragon/sdl3_cmake_project/README.md

 These builds are not perfect for distribution yet.
 Because they do not bundle the SDL3 dependency.
 But they offer you a good starting point and maybe one day I will improve the pipeline.

+## Alternative projects

+- [SDL_helloworld](https://github.com/libsdl-org/SDL_helloworld) is the official cmake example maintained by the SDL team